 Solenoid valve selection guide

 Before choosing a type of solenoid valve, sufficient information about the application must be gathered.
 This guide describes the key parameters for solenoid valves.
 Determine which are relevant to your application, and use the filter in the webshop to find the valves that match your requirements.
-Alternatively, you can use the automatic valve selection wizard to quickly find the right valve for your application.

 These are the most important guidelines when selecting a solenoid valve.
 Keep these guidelines in mind before choosing a valve.